taylorgrant/twAccount/README.md

 # twAccount

-Extract a brand’s Twitter timeline, visualize the brand identity through the imagery posted and topic model both the timeline and mentions of that brand.
-Topic modeling relies on the `BTM` package, which is designed for short texts as opposed to standard LDA topic modeling.
+This package includes a series of functions that allow the user to extract a brand’s Twitter timeline, visualize the brand identity through the imagery posted and estimate topic models for both the timeline as well as the mentions of that brand.

+The topic modeling process relies on the `BTM` package, which is designed for short texts as opposed to standard LDA, which relies on a larger corpus.
+The `BTM` output is then processed using several functions borrowed from the `LDAvis` package.

 ## Installation